pjbriggs/Amplicon_analysis-galaxy/README.rst

 Version    Changes
 ---------- ----------------------------------------------------------------------
 1.2.3.0    Updated to Amplicon_Analysis_Pipeline version 1.2.3; install
-           dependencies from bioconda and via tool_dependencies.xml 1.2.2.0    Updated to Amplicon_Analysis_Pipeline version 1.2.2 (removes
+           dependencies from bioconda and via tool_dependencies.xml.
+1.2.2.0    Updated to Amplicon_Analysis_Pipeline version 1.2.2 (removes
            jackknifed analysis which is not captured by Galaxy tool) 1.2.1.0    Updated to Amplicon_Analysis_Pipeline version 1.2.1 (adds